 To dockerize a Python application, follow these steps:

-2. Create a Dockerfile in the root directory of your project.
-A Dockerfile is a text file that contains instructions for building a Docker image.
+is a text file that contains instructions for building a Docker image. - In the

 RUN pip install -r requirements.txt